parts

 parameter allows you to define the content sources that will be rendered into your PDF document.

 When generating a PDF, you need to specify what content to render.
-The parts
+Theparts

 parameter accepts an array of content sources, which can be URLs, HTML strings, or structured content objects.
 These sources are rendered sequentially into a single PDF document.

-Defines the content sources that will be rendered into your PDF document
+Defines the content sources that will be rendered into your PDF documentMin items: 1Max items: 50Item types: URL string, HTML string, or content object

 parameter accepts three types of content: